softwareforgood/learning-resources/user_stories/01-Book Reviews.md

 Implement a small piece of functionality and push that to github and make a PR against your own `main` branch.

-*User Story 1:*
+## User Story 1

 I want to be able to click on "Read Reviews" and go to a page of reviews for the book.

+A review should have a 1-5 star rating, and optionally a longer text description and the reviewer name.

+## User Story 2

-On that page I want to be able to read reviews and also submit a review.
+On that page I also want to be able to submit a review.

-*User Story 2:*

 I want to be able to write a review for a book that contains text, my name, and a number rating between 1 and 5 stars

-*User Story 3:*
+After my review is saved, I should see it on the page.
+If I forget to select a rating, I should get an error.

+## User Story 3

 When I go to a page of reviews for a book, I want to see the average rating of stars from all the reviews for that book.

-*User Story 4:*
+## User Story 4

 I want to be able to see the first paragraph of each review made for the book, and be able to expand any review that is larger than one paragraph

-(and or any UX you find nice for this page - our key tasks are to be able to submit reviews, see reviews, and see the avverage rating of all reviews)
+(and or any UX you find nice for this page - our key tasks are to be able to submit reviews, see reviews, and see the average rating of all reviews)

-*Stretch Goal #1:*

-Be able to sort reviews by rating so you can see the highest rated or lowest rated reviews first
+## Back end stretch goal

+I also want to be able to see how many reviews a book has gotten for each star rating (2 1-star reviews, 3 4-star reviews, etc) and sort reviews by rating

-*Front end stretch goal*
+### Front end stretch goal

 You can absolutely do this with rails routes and load a page with every request, or you could make it reactive.